williamShuppert/express-route-validation/packages/zod/README.md

   badRequestHandler: (error: z.ZodIssue[], _req, res, _next) => {
     res.status(400).json({ error });
   },
+  path: 'validated',
 });
 ```

 * **badResponseHandler**: called when a request fails validation
+* **path**: the location where validated data will be stored on the request object

 ### Response